What is an โappealโ?

 If South Country Health Alliance takes more time than what is required to give you a decision to your appeal request, and an extension has NOT been added to the appeal timeframe, you do NOT need to wait for an appeal decision from South Country Health Alliance to ask for a state appeal.

-A State Managed Care Ombudsman can provide education and assistance with filing a grievance, appeal or state appeal.
-You can call or write to the Ombudsman for State Managed Health Care programs any time during this process.
+A Public Managed Care Ombudsperson can provide education and assistance with filing a grievance, appeal or state appeal.
+You can call or write to the Ombudsperson for Public Managed Health Care Programs any time during this process.

 Or write: